Creating Multiple RSS Feeds from Webflow CMS Collections

 • organize content by topic or audience

-This approach gives you flexibility while keeping Webflow CMS as the single source of content.
+This approach provides flexibility while keeping Webflow CMS as the single source of content.

 Conclusion

-WebflowRSS makes it easy to generate multiple RSS feeds from Webflow CMS collections without needing external databases or automation tools.
+WebflowRSS makes it possible to generate multiple RSS feeds from Webflow CMS collections without relying on external databases or complex automation tools.

-Each collection can produce its own feed, allowing content to be distributed across multiple channels.
+Each collection can produce its own feed, allowing content to be distributed across newsletters, apps, and other platforms.